newtontoppen

 In August 2014 we skied from Verlegenhuken and down to the Vonpost glacier.
 Along the way we climbed the Newton peak.
 It was literally the highlight of the trip.
 The journey towards the coast, over the big glacier systems between Von Post Glacier and the summit, was an equally great experience.
 So, we just have to go back!

-Dates 04.08.24
+Date: 04.08.24

 • The trip is set for about the same time every year.

-• Expect 1 leader and 6 participants per team
+• Expect 1 leader and 6 teammates

 • Meeting / end point: Longyearbyen/Svalbard